Table of Contents

 What is Bone Grafting?

-Bone grafting is a surgical procedure that involves transplanting bone tissue.
+Bone grafting is a surgical procedure that involves transplanting bone tissue to repair or replace damaged or missing bone.
 This technique is often used in dentistry to restore the missing bone in your jaw that supports dental implants.
-It aims to recreate bone and soft supporting tissues lost due to periodontal disease, trauma, or atrophy.
+It aims to recreate bone and soft supporting tissues that have been lost due to periodontal disease, trauma, or atrophy.

 The process involves obtaining a piece of bone from another region of your body or a donor and then transplanting it into your jawbone.
 Alternatively, synthetic bone grafting materials can be used in many instances.
 Over time, the jawbone fuses with the grafted bone material, thus providing a strong and stable platform for the implant.